Autoramas: History

-In May 2007, after tour by the Europe, the band launches its fourth CD, Teletransporte, by the record label Mondo 77.
-Selma leaves the group in 2008, being replaced by Flávia Couri.
-At the end of 2009 is released the CD and DVD MTV Apresenta Autoramas Desplugado.
-With this, the band becomes the unique one to produce an acoustic of the series MTV Apresenta.

-In June 2011, the Autoramas began a system of collective financing to raise funds and finalize the recordings of his new studio album, Música Crocante.
-A arrecadação foi bem-sucedida, e o trabalho foi lançado em outubro do mesmo ano.
+In May 2007, after touring Europe, the band launched its fourth CD, Teletransporte, with the record label Mondo 77.
+Selma leaft the group in 2008, being replaced by Flávia Couri.
+At the end of 2009 Autoramas released the CD and DVD MTV Apresenta Autoramas Desplugado.
+In June 2011, the Autoramas began to raise funds and finalize the recordings of their studio album, Música Crocante.

 In 2013, the Autoramas joined BNegão to record the EP Auto Boogie.
-With production of Frejat, the recording was released in digital format at the beginning of September, with the physical version released only on vinyl.
-O EP foi uma prévia da parceria dos músicos em sua participação no festival Rock In Rio, realizada no dia 14 daquele mês.
+With production of Frejat, the recording was released in digital format in September, with the physical version released only on vinyl.
+The EP was a preview of the partnership of their participation in the Rock In Rio festival.
 In November of the same year the group released the DVD Autoramas Internacional, also produced through collective financing.
-Recorded as a documentary, it features amateur recordings of the Autoramas touring in countries such as Germany, Spain, England and Chile, among others, interspersed by video clips from their most recent albums.
+Recorded as a documentary, it features amateur recordings of the Autoramas touring in countries including Germany, Spain, England and Chile, interspersed by video clips from their albums.

-At the beginning of 2015, the Autoramas announces a new formation, that joins to the members: Melvin (bass), Fred Castro (ex-drummer of Raimundos) and Érika Martins (ex-Penélope) on guitar, percussion, keyboards and voice.

-In October 2016 change of drummer, leaves Fred Castro for entrance of Fábio Lima and depart for the fourteenth European tour with Jairo Fajersztajn in the bass.

-The band performances in Germany, Austria and Portugal, where they recorded a program for the RTP Channel 3 No Ar.
+At the beginning of 2015, the Autoramas announced a new formation, being joined by Melvin (bass), Fred Castro (ex-drummer of Raimundos) and Érika Martins (ex-Penélope) on guitar, percussion, keyboards and voice.
+In October 2016, drummer Fred Castro was replaced by Fábio Lima, and the band departed for their fourteenth European tour with Jairo Fajersztajn in the bass.
+The bands performances in Germany, Austria and Portugal, where they recorded a program for the RTP Channel 3 No Ar.

-The single Quando A Polícia Chegar stayed for 5 months among the Top 30 on Radio Antena3 in Portugal, its best position was seventh position.
-In Brazil the single Quando a Polícia Chegar reached first position in the main rock radios of the country.

-The single Verão has been in the Portuguese charts for 6 months, its best position was second place.

-In 2017 they did another international tour through SXSW in the US and Mexico.
+The single Quando A Polícia Chegar reached No. 7 in and stayed in the Top 30 on Radio Antena3 for five months in Portugal.
+In Brazil, the single Quando a Polícia Chegar reached first position in the main rock radios of the country.
+The single Verão reached No. 2 in the Portuguese charts, where it stayed for six months.
+In 2017, they did another international tour through SXSW in the US and Mexico.

-Their album Libido was ranked as the 13th best Brazilian album of 2018 by the Brazilian edition of Rolling Stone magazine and among the 25 best Brazilian albums of the second half of 2018 by the São Paulo Association of Art Critics.
+Their album Libido was ranked as the 13th best Brazilian album of 2018 by the Brazilian edition of Rolling Stone magazine, and among the 25 best Brazilian albums of the second half of 2018 by the São Paulo Association of Art Critics.